Gaussian Elimination in Symplectic and split orthogonal groups: Introduction

 Gaussian elimination is a very old theme in Mathematics.
 It appeared in print as chapter eight in a Chinese mathematical text called, ``The nine chapters of the mathematical art''.
 It is believed, a part of that book was written as early as 150 BCE.
 For a historical perspective on Gaussian elimination, we refer to a nice work by Grcar~\cite{grc}.

-Due to many reasons~\cite{ob3}, computational group theorists became interested in the \emph{constructive group recognition project}.
-We will not go in any details of this project, but will refer an interested reader to the works of Leedham-Green and O'Brein~\cite{lo} and O'Brein~\cite[Section 9]{ob1}.
-One can also read a nice but slightly outdated review by Seress~\cite[Matrix Groups]{seress} in this context.
-In dealing with constructive group recognition, one needs to solve the \emph{word problem} in some generating set.
-As we know, in the special linear group SL$(d,k)$, the word problem has an efficient solution in elementary transvections -- Gaussian elimination.

 In this paper, we work with Chevalley generators~\cite[\S11.3]{ca}.
 Chevalley generators for the special linear group are elementary transvections.
+Transvections of the special linear groups have many interesting applications.
+Hildebrand~\cite{hildebrand} showed that random walk based on transvections become close to the uniform distribution fast.

-These Chevalley generators for other classical groups are known for a very long time.
-However, its use in row-column operations in symplectic and split orthogonal groups is new.
+Chevalley generators for other classical groups are known for a very long time.
+However, its use in row-column operations in symplectic and orthogonal groups is new.
 We develop row-column operations, very similar to the Gaussian elimination algorithm for special linear groups.
-We call our algorithms Gaussian elimination in symplectic and split orthogonal groups respectively.
-Similar algorithm for twisted orthogonal groups and unitary groups~\cite{aa} are being developed.
+We call our algorithms Gaussian elimination in symplectic and orthogonal groups respectively.
+Similar algorithm for unitary groups~\cite{aa} is available.

-The current trend in \emph{computational group theory} is to use \emph{standard generators}.
-Using standard generators, Brooksbank~\cite{brooksbank}, Costi~\cite{costi} solves the word problem in classical groups and Ambrose et.~al.~\cite{csaba} solves the membership problem in black-box groups.
-One advantage of using standard generators is that they are few in number.
-However, there is a disadvantages in working with them -- they only work in finite fields.
-While working with Chevalley generators, our algorithms have two advantages: \begin{itemize} \item[1.]
-It works for arbitrary fields. \item[2.]
-It is much more efficient, as we demonstrate with an actual implementation in Magma~\cite{magma}, see Figures 1 \& 2. \end{itemize}

 From our algorithm, one can compute the spinor norm easily, see Section~\ref{spinornorm}.
 Murray and Roney-Dougal~\cite{mr} studied computing spinor norm earlier.
 Our algorithm can also be used to compute the double coset decomposition corresponding to the Siegel maximal parabolic subgroup, see Section~\ref{parabolicdecomp}.